 3 Deaths certified to have COVID-19 disease or SARS-CoV-2 as a cause of death or a significant condition contributing to death.
 Intentional and unintentional injuries are excluded.
+Death reporting might be delayed up to 6 weeks.

-Case, Hospitalization and Death Counts, Rates and Percentage of Cases by Vaccination Status During the Past Four Weeks
+Case, Hospitalization and Death Counts, Rates and Percentage of Cases by Vaccination Status

+During the Past Four Weeks

-Percent of Cases Hospitalizations and Deaths by Vaccine Status 11 October, 2021 - 08 November, 2021
+Percent of Cases Hospitalizations and Deaths by Vaccine Status 25 October, 2021 - 22 November, 2021